• Home

 Wheels to Meals (W2M) rides

+Wheels to Meals (W2M) rides are offered during the weekday, typically on Tuesdays and Thursdays, and are announced by the ride leader a few days ahead on the STBC Google Group email distribution list.
 The distances usually range from 20 to 40 miles, and the rides are not speed rated - our riders move at their own pace.
 We have riders of all abilities and we try to accommodate everyone who wants to ride with us.
 Some of our riders really get out and pound the bikes and often get in additional miles and additional hills.
 Others move along at a “social” pace.
+We make every attempt to never leave a rider behind and we have a group of experienced riders that rotate to “bring up the rear” and make sure no one gets lost or left behind with a breakdown.
+We have riders who will assist with flat tires and minor mechanical repairs.

 Most of the group members are retirees - and in the summer professors and teachers join us - and we have many who ride with the group well into their 80’s.
 As the name implies, the one common theme of our rides is the lunch stop.
 W2Ms provides physical exercise, good conversation, and social interaction.